qivaijar/oracle-assignment-age-classifier/README.md

 - Model evaluation

 ## Running the Classifier
-The classification system is implemented in the `age_classifier.ipynb` Jupyter Notebook.
-Since all required steps, including dataset preparation and model training, are self-contained within the notebook, no additional setup or dependencies are needed.
+The classification system is implemented in the `age_classifier.ipynb` file.

 ### Running the Notebook
 You can run the notebook in: